The Connective Corridor is emerging as a signature strip of cutting-edge cultural development connecting the University Hill with downtown Syracuse.

 The Connective Corridor demonstrates that campus and community are interdependent and can thrive together, and it’s a prime example of SU’s Scholarship in Action initiative.
 It features art, technology, and sustainable designs developed by students and faculty working in partnership with community artists and residents, highlighting the innovative spirit always to be found in central upstate New York.

 Syracuse University is leading the project through its commitment to urban revitalization, economic development, and community engagement.
-The Corridor will provide a wealth of opportunities for student learning and faculty scholarship and make Syracuse a more vibrant city for all.
+The Corridor provides a wealth of opportunities for student learning and faculty scholarship and make Syracuse a more vibrant city for all.